lewagon/dotfiles/04-Front-End/10-Product-Design-Sprint/05-Basic-UI-Kit/README.md

 ![Create personal color palette](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/pds_greyscale_color_palette.gif)

+You can use [styles](https://help.figma.com/hc/en-us/articles/360039820134-Manage-and-share-styles) to help save colors.

 ### Create your first component

 Now it's time to create your first component.
 Let's begin with an easy one, **the main title**.